According to the CDC, gestational diabetes is a type of diabetes that can develop during pregnancy in women who don’t already have diabetes.

 future diabetes

-I also recommend doing your own at-home blood sugar tracking with a glucometer for 2 weeks, checking daily fasting blood sugar levels, in addition to 1 hour and 2 hour post-meal blood sugar levels daily.
+I also recommend doing your own at-home blood sugar tracking with a glucometer for at least 2 weeks, checking daily fasting blood sugar levels, in addition to 1 hour and 2 hour post-meal blood sugar levels daily.
 Take this information with you to your OB so they can see how your blood sugar responds to eating your regular diet (ideally a nutrient-dense, low sugar way of eating!).

 If you’re at higher risk for gestational diabetes, your doctor may test you earlier in your pregnancy.
 Blood sugar that’s higher than normal early in your pregnancy may indicate you have type 1 or type 2 diabetes rather than gestational diabetes.